ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mariadb/azure_deployment.md

 ### Acquire Azure Access Credentials

-The installation of Terraform on your Desktop/Laptop needs to communicate with Azure.
-Thus, Terraform needs to be authenticated.
+Terraform on your local machine needs to communicate with Azure.

-For Azure authentication, follow this [documentation](/install-guides/azure_login).
+For Azure authentication, follow the [Azure Authentication](/install-guides/azure_login) install guide.

 ### Generate an SSH key-pair